popphp/docs/user_guide/images.rst

 Advanced Use
 ------------

-The `popphp/pop-image` component comes with set of image manipulation objects that provide a robust advanced feature set when processing images.
+The `popphp/pop-image` component comes with set of image manipulation objects that provide a more advanced feature set when processing images.
 You can think of these classes and their object instances as the menus at the top of your favorite image editing software.